delivered the opinion of the court:

 The Department has also complained of error in the instructions to the jury.
 Since the cause is to be remanded we will review the questions raised as to those instructions which are likely to be tendered on retrial.

-10 The Department's principal assignment of error concerns defendants' instructions Nos.
-9, 10, 12, 15, 16 and 21, all of which contain the language "the property of the defendants is damaged by the installation of the highway overpass" or substantially similar language.
-The Department asserts that this broad language left the jury free to award damages to the defendants "simply because the highway structure was there," and not just damages based on compensable deprivations such as impairment of access.
+The Department’s principal assignment of error concerns defendants’ instructions Nos.
+9, 10, 12, 15, 16 and 21, all of which contain the language “the property of the defendants is damaged by the installation of the highway overpass” or substantially similar language.
+The Department asserts that this broád language left the jury free to award damages to the defendants “simply because the highway structure was there,” and not just damages based on compensable deprivations such as impairment of access.

-Under the circumstances of this trial, it appears that the inclusion of the broad language was error, enabling defendants to recover damages flowing from the mere presence of the public improvement i.e., not limiting the damages to the decreased value of the property which resulted from a constitutionally compensable deprivation.
+Under the circumstances of this trial, it appears that the inclusion of the broad language was error, enabling defendants to recover damages flowing from the mere presence of the public improvement — i. e., not limiting the damages to the decreased value of the property which resulted from a constitutionally compensable deprivation.
 What makes this language particularly prejudicial is the nature of the damage evidence introduced by defendants.

-The installation of the overpass on the public highway was not itself a taking of defendants' property, and defendants do not allege, nor would the record support, any damage to the remainder from the temporary construction easement.
-Compensable damages to land not taken must, in this case therefore, flow from a constitutionally compensable "damaging" of defendants' property, not from a "taking."
+The installation of the overpass on the public highway was not itself a taking of defendants’ property, and defendants do not allege, nor would the record support, any damage to the remainder from the temporary construction easement.
+Compensable damages to land not taken must, in this case therefore, flow from a constitutionally compensable “damaging” of defendants’ property, not from a “taking.”
 (Horn v.
-City of Chicago (1949), 403 Ill.
-549, 554-55.)
-The decreased fair market value resulting from the overpass is compensable only insofar as it flows from an impairment of access or another compensable damaging; otherwise, it is damnum absque injuria.
-Rigney v.
-City of Chicago (1881), 102 Ill.
-64, 80-81.
+City of Chicago (1949),

-*627 The challenged instructions did not so limit the jury.
+The challenged instructions did not so limit the jury.
 The instructions were prejudicially misleading in allowing, if not directing, the jury to award damages for any decrease in value resulting from the presence of the overpass, not only for decreases in value resulting from any compensable deprivations or impairments of property rights.

-This was a particularly serious error in light of the testimony of defendants' expert witnesses, who apparently based their damage estimates on the total decrease in fair market value resulting from the mere presence of the overpass on the public right-of-way.
-We have discussed the testimony of Delbert Patzner in this regard; it appears that the defendants' other expert witness, Herbert Harrison, also used a simple comparison of the value of defendants' property before and after the installation of the overpass, although he did specify that none of the damages he found were due to circuity of travel or decreased traffic.
+This was a particularly serious error in light of the testimony of defendants’ expert witnesses, who apparently based their damage estimates on the total decrease in fair market value resulting from the mere presence of the overpass on the public right-of-way.
+We have discussed the testimony of Delbert Patzner in this regard; it appears that the defendants’ other expert witness, Herbert Harrison, also used a simple comparison of the value of defendants’ property before and after the installation of the overpass, although he did specify that none of the damages he found were due to circuity of travel or decreased traffic.
 Harrison stated that these damages were a direct consequence of the taking of the easement, but appears to have meant this only in the sense that the overpass could not have been built had the easement not been taken.
-In general it appears that much if not all of defendants' valuation testimony must have taken noncompensable factors into account, magnifying the danger that the challenged instructions would mislead the jury.
+In general it appears that much if not all of defendants’ valuation testimony must have taken noncompensable factors into account, magnifying the danger that the challenged instructions would mislead the jury.
 An instruction authorizing the jury to consider the damages arising from all the sources shown by the evidence in ascertaining the amount of the damages to the fair cash market value of land not taken is erroneous where the evidence included improper elements affecting market value.
 Illinois Power & Light Corp. v.
-Cooper (1926), 322 Ill.
-11, 22.
+Cooper (1926),

 THE CROSS-APPEAL-INTEREST